Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Dimension 3: Technical Architecture

-Incident Response
+Incident response

-Documented processes for detection, response, recovery
+Documented processes for detection, response, and recovery

 Dimension 2: Process Resilience

-Business Continuity
+Business continuity

-Plans for continued operation during disruptions
+Plans for continued operations during disruptions

 Dimension 2: Process Resilience